Signs & Fixes for a Projector’s Burn in

 Imagine you are watching your favorite event happening on your big projector screen, But WAIT!
 What’s that?
 Do you see a burnt orange spot somewhere around your screen?
 It’s time to get behind the causes of a projectors burn-in.
 Dark patches and other irregularities can severely hamper the viewing experience on a projection screen.
 Several things, including dust accumulation on the lens or internal components, can cause uneven light dispersion.
 More severe issues include damage to the DLP chips, which can lead to recurring dark patches or burn-in on the LCD, where extended exposure to static images results in permanent discoloration.
+Most DLP projectors have a burn-in mode used after repairs or part replacements to run the unit in a slightly elevated check state.
+Common issues include dead pixels on DMD chips and color wheel failures.
 These problems must be resolved quickly to preserve the projector’s functionality and image quality.
 Let us first see what exactly this burn-in is.

 What is a Laser Data Projector Burn Image?